HomeEducationSalman Khan photo on the marksheet, Agra University to rectify the mistake

 “We have verified our records which were found to be correct,” University claimed, denying any error on their part.
 “It is the student who fills the form and pastes his photo which is forwarded by the college principal after verification.
 An invigilator also checks the content,” Dr Girija Shankar told to reporters.

 After through investigation, the university has blamed it on the private agency which was tasked to prepare the marksheets.
-The report card was recalled and rectified by the university after the blunder came to light.
+The card was recalled and rectified by the university after the blunder came to light.

 Advertisement